knail2/llm-based-analysis/README.md

 ### Summary
 This repository provides the code for a local environment for AI-driven development.
+It includes code for doing AI development both using an IDE (vscode), or a jupyter notebook.

 It provides a local environment setup (MacOS only) that can be

 - used with OpenAI's APIs ([link]([link](notebooks/notebook-local-OSS.ipynb))),
 - opensource LLMs hosted on the laptop ([link](notebooks/notebook-local-OSS.ipynb)), and
 - a small scrum team (using multi-agent framework backed by local LLMS) ([link](notebooks/notebook-crewAI-scrum-team-local-LLMs.ipynb)).

+In addition, I'll be adding tools for

 ### steps to set up the jupyter notebooks locally in a virtual environment: